 Taking deep breaths actually revs up your nervous system, because you take in too much oxygen and release excess carbon dioxide.
 This may lead to low levels of carbon dioxide in your blood which causes many of the symptoms that you feel if you hyperventilate.

-Your instinctive fight or flight survival response wants to move, so shaking is how your body and nervous system uses up adrenaline and releases muscle tension.
+Your instinctive fight or flight survival response wants to move, so moving and shaking it out is how your body and nervous system uses up adrenaline and releases muscle tension.

 Using this natural form of movement helps your body to release the build-up of energy in your nervous system and complete the cycle of activation.